 “By developing the engineeringU program we are able to identify certain engineers from targeted universities, bring them in and get them up to speed within that first year,” said Adrian Conrad, engineeringUdirector, at John Crane.
 “We then have them hit the ground running across the business and making an immediate impact right after that first year.”

 But also, increasingly, process companies are using outsourced managed reliability programs to maintain, upgrade and extend longevity of their key process assets – rotating equipment, and specifically centrifugal pumps.
 These programs accumulate a broad base of recorded engineering and maintenance knowledge on their systems and processes.
 This acquisition ofknowledge has the tangible effect of reducing these companies’ reliance on the transfer of knowledge from an experienced to a novice workforce – in essence, helping to compensate for, and minimize, the workforce skills gap.

-One such program, Performance Plus Reliability, offered by John Crane – a global leader in rotating equipment solutions, supplying engineered technologies and services to process industries – has gained wide acceptance in oil and gas, petrochemical and other process industries.
+One such program, Mechanical Seals Reliability, offered by John Crane – a global leader in rotating equipment solutions, supplying engineered technologies and services to process industries – has gained wide acceptance in oil and gas, petrochemical and other process industries.

 One of the vital components of a centrifugal pump is the mechanical seal around the rotating shaft, which passes through a stationary pressure casing or housing.
 The mechanical seal contains the liquid or gas from escaping to the environment.
 Sealing systems are vital in maintaining pump efficiency and reliability.